fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Set-AzureVNetConfig.md

 PS C:\>Set-AzureVNetConfig  -ConfigurationPath "c:\temp\MyAzNets.netcfg"
 ```

-This command updates the network configuration of the current Microsoft azure_2 subscription to that in the local file "c:\temp\MyAzNets.netcfg".
+This command updates the network configuration of the current Microsoft Azure subscription to that in the local file "c:\temp\MyAzNets.netcfg".

 ### Example 2: Set the Azure subscription and then update the network configuration
 ```